Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Is the campus safe?

 Yes.
-The University of Pennsylvania, in addition to being serviced by Philadelphia’s Police department, has its very own campus police force – not merely security, police.
+The University of Pennsylvania has its very own campus police force.
+In addition, the Philadelphia Police also patrol in and around campus.
+The university employs security officers as well.
 There are officers on the streets, on bikes and foot.
 There are shuttles and other services available for making sure students are safe as they travel on and around campus at night.
+You can go to the Penn Police website and learn more here.

 Where do graduate students live?